covertlabsaus/colab-mcp/docs/usage-examples.md

 ### The Problem

 It's Friday evening.
-You've been working on a new authentication feature with Claude Desktop.
+You've been working on a new authentication feature with Claude Code.
 You make good progress but don't finish.
 Monday morning, you open Cursor to continue coding, but you've forgotten some of the design decisions you made.

 ### With Colab MCP